swanchain/python-swan-sdk/README.md

 To use Swan SDK, you must first import it and indicate which service you're going to use:

-To deploy a simple application with Swan SDK (see [How to get API KEY](#1-get-orchestrator-api-key)):

 ```python
 import swan

 swan_orchestrator = swan.resource(api_key='<SWAN_API_KEY>', service_name='Orchestrator')
 ```

-Now that you have an `Orchestrator` resource, you can create and deploy instance applications as an Orchestrator task with the service.
+Now that you have an `Orchestrator` service, you can create and deploy instance applications as an Orchestrator task with the service.

 ```python
 result = swan_orchestrator.create_task(